abdallahfawzy39/IoT_Energy_Analytics/README.md

 # IoT_Energy_Analytics

-To successfully launch the code, You need to upload the folder called IoT_CSV folder as it is on your drive.
+To successfully launch the code, You need to download the folder called IoT_CSV "containing the txt data file" on your drive.

+Then, you upload the folder as it is on your drive.

-Then you launch the colab code file and grant permission for your drive.
+Finally, you launch the colab code file and grant permission for your drive.